Enter the Bridgeport Photo Tour:

 Bridgeport became the county seat of Mono County in September of 1836, when it was discovered that the current county seat, Aurora, was actually in Nevada.
 The Victorian style county courthouse was built in 1881, reminiscent of the town's original New England flavor.

 U. S. Highway 395, which follows the eastern slopes of the Sierra Nevadas, passes through Bridgeport.
-California Highway 182 leaves northward and crosses into Nevada.
+Heading south it comes to Lee Vining, and to the north, the town of Walker.
+California Highway 182 leaves northward from Bridgeport and crosses into Nevada.
 Several roads lead into the mountains for recreation such as camping, hiking, boating and fishing.

 Street Index